26 июня 2018

 7. Public toilets

-Plenty of paid WCs are available in the center, usually looking as below (indication: Ж means Female, M = Male, easy to remember).
+Plenty of paid and free WCs are available in the center, usually looking as below (indication: Ж means Female, M = Male, easy to remember).
 Average cost is 20-40₽ (0.30-0.60€).
 Most city malls and hypermarkets have free WCs inside too, usually not far from entrance (security guards would assist to find one).

 8. Telecommunications and internet.
 Local SIM card.